trimstray/nginx-admins-handbook/doc/RULES.md

   > For more security use only strong and not vulnerable cipher suites.
 Place `ECDHE` and `DHE` suites at the top of your list (also if you are concerned about performance, prioritize `ECDHE-ECDSA` over `DHE`; Chrome is going to prioritize `ECDHE`-based ciphers over `DHE`-based ciphers).
 The order is important because `ECDHE` suites are faster, you want to use them whenever clients supports them.
 Ephemeral `DHE/ECDHE` are recommended and support Perfect Forward Secrecy. `ECDHE-ECDSA` is about the same as `RSA` in performance, but much more secure. `ECDHE` with `RSA` is slower, but still much more secure than alone `RSA`.

   > For backward compatibility software components think about less restrictive ciphers.
-Not only that you have to enable at least one special `AES128` cipher for HTTP/2 support regarding to [RFC7540: TLS 1.2 Cipher Suites](https://tools.ietf.org/html/rfc7540#section-9.2.2) <sup>[IETF]</sup>, you also have to allow `prime256` elliptic curves which reduces the score for key exchange by another 10% even if a secure server preferred order is set.
+Not only that you have to enable at least one special `AES128` cipher for HTTP/2 support regarding to [RFC 7540 - TLS 1.2 Cipher Suites](https://tools.ietf.org/html/rfc7540#section-9.2.2) <sup>[IETF]</sup>, you also have to allow `prime256` elliptic curves which reduces the score for key exchange by another 10% even if a secure server preferred order is set.

   > Servers either use the client's most preferable ciphersuite or their own.
 Most servers use their own preference.
 Disabling `DHE` removes forward security, but results in substantially faster handshake times.
 I think, so long as you only control one side of the conversation, it would be ridiculous to restrict your system to only supporting one cipher suite (it would cut off too many clients and too much traffic).
 On the other hand, look at what [David Benjamin](https://davidben.net/) (from Chrome networking) sad about it: _Servers should also disable `DHE` ciphers.
 Even if `ECDHE` is preferred, merely supporting a weak group leaves `DHE`-capable clients vulnerable._